 Only taxis from some major hotels are reliable.

 Driving in the DRC can be dangerous because of aggressive driving practices and low driving standards.
 Most roads are in poor condition with insufficient or non-existent signage and lighting.
-For further advice, see our road travel page.
+According to the World Health Organisation (WHO), you are five times more likely to be killed in a motor vehicle accident in the DRC than in Australia.
+For further advice, see our

 There are risks involved in travelling by ferry or boat.
 Many are overloaded, lack necessary lifesaving equipment and are not sea worthy.
 Rail services are also unsafe due to poor safety standards.